UDC-GAC/ServerlessYARN/README.md

 ```
 vagrant plugin install vagrant-hostmanager
 vagrant plugin install vagrant-reload
+vagrant plugin install vagrant-vbguest
 ```

-#### For the existing cluster deployment
+#### For the physical cluster deployment

 - Python
 - Ansible
 - Passwordless SSH login between nodes

-> Only one node (master node) needs to have Ansible installed and a passwordless SSH login to the remaining ones
+> Only one cluster node (i.e. master node) needs to have Ansible installed and a passwordless SSH login to the remaining ones

 ### Quickstart
-The platform need to be installed and deployed on a master node (or "server" node), while the containers will be deployed on the remaining nodes of the cluster.
+The Serverless platform need to be installed and deployed on the master node (or "server" node), while the containers will be deployed on the remaining cluster nodes (workers or "hosts").

 - You can clone this repository and the required frameworks with
     ```